MikiSumper/assignment1_JS/README.md

 # assignment1_JS
-My first assignment from the JavaScript-Core course, CALCULATING OF THE ROLLER via the prompt method!
+My first assignment from the JavaScript-Core course, CALCULATING VOLUME OF THE ROLLER via the prompt method!